Vincent Trocheck Game Preview: Rangers vs. Wild

 Trocheck Stats vs. the Wild

-- The Wild have conceded 42 goals in total (4.2 per game), which ranks 31st in the league in goals allowed.
+- On defense, the Wild are conceding 48 total goals (four per game) which ranks 31st in the NHL.

 |2023-2024 Season